 In South India, during Navratri, people arrange idols in a step pattern and invoke the name of God.
 In Mysore, the nine-day Navratri festival coincides with 'Dasara' Festival involving folk music renditions and dance performances, wrestling tournaments and tableau participation.
 The procession of tableaux along with embellished elephants, camels and horses starting from the brightly-lit Mysore Palace is a famous one.
 'Vijayadashami' is also an auspicious day in South India for performing puja for one's vehicle.

 Goddess Durga is worshipped for the first three days of Navratri followed by Goddess Laxmi for the next three days.
 Last three days of Navratri are devoted to Goddess Saraswati.
 Celebrate Navratri with sacred devotion to get the blessings of Maa Durga.
-Sharadiya Navratri 2017 is starting from October 01 and will continue till October 10.
+Chaitra Navratri 2017 is starting from March 28 and will continue till April 05.

 Chaitra Navratri 2017 Dates